sanjat80/Transaction-Management-System/README.md

 Backend:
 - No environment variables needed
-- CSV file is located within the solution at: Repositories/Data/data.csv All configuration is handled in appsettings.json.
+- CSV file is located within the solution at: Repositories/Data/data.csv

+All configuration is handled in appsettings.json.
 Transactions are stored in a CSV file located within the same solution as the project itself.
-New transactions are simply appended, without modifying the existing one
+New transactions are simply appended, without modifying the existing one.

 Frontend:
 - No special configuration required
+- Transactions Management API URL is configured in src/config.js
+-
-- Transactions Management API URL is configured in src/config.js New transactions should be displayed inside existing table as soon as they are added.
+New transactions should be displayed inside existing table as soon as they are added.

 ## Running the Application